Met0o/air-quality-monitor/README.md

 This code is intended to work with Raspberry Pi 4 64bit OS, air quality sensor SDS011, and the M5Stack CO2L Unit with Temperature and Humidity Sensor (SCD41).

+I have plans to include one more sensor for the purpose of measuring VOC (volatile organic compounds) which will be the final update of the monitoring system.

 <pre>
 ```
 project structure: